Fire

 We may be unable to help you if you're in Ukraine and have Ukrainian nationality.

-Male citizens over 18 years may be required to complete military service.
+Male citizens over 18 years old may be conscripted.

 Anecdotal evidence suggests that you won't be granted a tourist visa if you're considered to be a Ukrainian national.